christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 They were the Dragon Kings—the original ruling lineage of humanity.
 Their descendants would go on to rule every major civilization from the Atlantic to the Pacific.

 The myth of Atlantis is not a fantasy.
 It is the racial memory of the Hyperborean homeland.
 The Younger Dryas (the final cool climatic phase of the Last Glacial Period, lasting from about 12,900 to 11,700 years ago) caused catastrophic flooding of the North Atlantic shelf and raised global sea levels by over 400 feet.
 The Younger Dryas was triggered by a comet impact that melted the North American ice sheet.
 The flood sunk the Hyperborean homeland (Doggerland, the North Atlantic shelf).

-**The Indo-European Aryans (The Ruling Caste: Yamnaya, Corded Ware)***

-- Haplogroups: R1a-Z93, R1b-L23, R1b-M269
-- Geographic Origin: Pontic-Caspian Steppe (Yamnaya Horizon, 3300-2600 BCE).
-- Physical Anthropology: Hyperborean Nordic / Cro-Magnoid, taller, heavier boned.
-Dolichocephalic skulls with a high cranial vault.
-- Archaeological Package: Kurgan burials.
-Horse domestication.
-Chariot warfare.
-Bronze metallurgy.

-In the most direct and reductionist terms the Nordic subtype reduce to: Nordic (R1a/R1b) = Purified, adapted Cro-Magnon.
-They are the streamlined, hyper-specialized version of the original Cro-Magnon type — tall, long-headed, robust but orthognathic (flat-faced), selected for endurance, mobility, and conquest on the open steppe.
-They carry Neanderthal DNA, but it was severely filtered by brutal natural selection for modern human traits optimized for a cold, nomadic, high-mobility lifestyle.
-They are the special forces branch of ancient humanity.

-Reality: The priest-warrior administrators.
-The "Dragon Kings" who imposed order on the Neolithic masses through genetic, linguistic, and technological dominance.
+The Hyperborean survivors then fled to the Pontic-Caspian Steppe around 6150 BC.

 **The Yamnaya Foundation (3300–2600 BCE)**